7 Signs of Disease Your Teeth Can Reveal

 Dentists can spot the signs of anorexia and bulimia in their patients.
 With anorexia, nutritional deficiencies, including a lack of calcium, iron, and B vitamins, can cause tooth decay, gum disease, canker sores, and dry mouth, according to the National Eating Disorders Association (NEDA).
 With bulimia, stomach acid from vomiting can erode tooth enamel, causing sensitivity to hot and cold food and changing the color and shape of the teeth.
 In some cases, teeth can become weak enough that they actually break.
 NEDA notes that redness and cuts along the roof of the mouth brought on by purging is a big red flag for dentists since damage to the soft palate is rare in people who are healthy.

 You may have celiac disease

 According to the National Institutes of Health, dentists are in a unique position to identify celiac disease in patients if they know what to look for.
 Even though the condition—an autoimmune disease in which gluten damages the small intestine—is associated with gastrointestinal symptoms, celiac disease can also affect the teeth, leading to dental enamel defects.
 The disease can cause tooth discoloration: namely, white, yellow, or brown spots on the teeth.
 It can also cause teeth to appear pitted or banded, like a groove going across the teeth.
 These defects are symmetrical and typically crop up on the incisors and molars.
 Other oral symptoms of celiac disease include recurring canker sores; a smooth, red tongue (tongues are normally bumpy); and dry mouth.
-These are other symptoms of Celiac Disease.
+Here are 37 more secrets your dentist won’t tell you.